randy3k/AlignTab/README.md

 ```

 You then just use the name instead of the pattern in the input field.
-To edit the patterns, go to `Perferences -> Package Settings -> AlignTab -> Settings`.
+To edit the patterns, go to `Preferences -> Package Settings -> AlignTab -> Settings`.

 Custom Context Menu
 ----
-To define new item in the context menu, go to `Perferences -> Package Settings -> AlignTab -> Context Menu` and add
+To define new item in the context menu, go to `Preferences -> Package Settings -> AlignTab -> Context Menu` and add

 ```
 [